An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Problem description

-{\bf Example.} We consider an instance in which the group fixed ordering cost is $K=10$, the item-specific ordering cost $k$ is 0, the holding cost is $h=1$, the stock-out penalty cost is $b=5$.
-We control inventory for two items over a planning horizon of $T=4$ periods.
+{\bf Example.} We consider an instance with two items in which the group fixed ordering cost is $K=10$, and for each item, the item-specific ordering cost $k$ is 0, the holding cost is $h=1$, and the stock-out penalty cost is $b=5$.
+We control the inventory for two items over a planning horizon of $T=4$ periods.
 We assume that the demand of item $n$ in period $t$ follows a Poisson distribution with rate $\lambda^n_t$; where $\lambda^1_t=\lambda^2_t=\{3,6,9,6\}$.
-For simplicity, we assume that the lead time is $0$ for every item.
 The expected total cost, i.e. $C_1(\vec{I}_0)$, of an optimal policy, given initial inventory level $I_0^1=I_0^2=0$, can be obtained via stochastic dynamic programming (SDP) and is equal to $65.4$.
 In Fig. \ref{fig:example_countour_plot} we plot $G_1(\vec{I}_0)$ for $I_0^1 \in [0, 14]$ and $I_0^2 \in [0, 14]$.